Investors slowly start to push climate change up their agenda

 Sweden's largest national pension fund AP7 set a high benchmark in June when it named six companies it said had breached the Paris accord, and ditched them from its portfolio.

 Several energy firms have faced shareholder rebellions at annual general meetings over their stance on climate change.
-ExxonMobil has been accused of misleading investors by a U.S. prosecutor, allegations the U.S. firm has dismissed as "frivolous".
+ExxonMobil (XON.N) has been accused of misleading investors by a U.S. prosecutor, allegations the U.S. firm has dismissed as "frivolous".

-Many energy firms have been sharing more information on their climate strategies, and some mining companies are starting to follow suit, such as iron ore miner Vale.
+Many energy firms have been sharing more information on their climate strategies, and some mining companies are starting to follow suit, such as iron ore miner Vale (VALE5.SA).

 In a Reuters survey, 13 leading public and corporate pension schemes in Europe, Asia and North America managing a total $1.1 trillion said they were committed to engaging firms on their climate strategy.
 Three of those funds said explicitly that divestment was an option if talks were unsatisfactory.